Skip to main content

 13.4Other dimensions of internationalisation in early childhood and school education

-Lithuania also participates in international pupil assessment programmes, including OECD PISA, IEA PIRLS, IEA ICCS, IEA TIMSS and OECD TALIS.
-The results of each period of assessment are widely discussed at international forums and in publications for the public at large.
+Lithuania also participates in the OECD PISA, IEA PIRLS, IEA ICCS, IEA TIMSS and OECD TALIS international student achievement surveys.
+The results of the surveys are widely discussed at international forums and in publications.

 Partnerships and networks

-‘Erasmus+’ programme is administrated by Education Exchanges Support Foundation under which the action ‘Strategic Partnership project’ school partnerships projects are funded.
-While collaborating with their colleagues from other countries in the course of School Partnerships projects, teachers and pupils have an opportunity to foster their intercultural awareness, improve foreign language learning, share experience and innovative teaching practices.
-In bilateral Partnership projects, teachers and pupils from two schools in two different countries choose a topical issue of common interest and join their efforts to produce a common partnership product.
+The Education Exchanges Support Foundation administers the Erasmus+ Programme, which funds school partnership projects under the “Strategic Partnership Projects” action.
+Partnership projects provide teachers and pupils the opportunity to learn about other cultures, improve their foreign language skills, share experiences and innovative teaching practices by collaborating with colleagues from other countries.
+In bilateral partnership projects, teachers and pupils from two different countries choose a relevant topic of common interest and join their efforts to produce a common partnership product.
 The topics may cover various fields, including art, science, languages, environmental protection, cultural heritage, European citizenship, fight against racism, etc.